Most side effects from vaccines given at age four are mild, temporary, and resolve without medical intervention.

 DTaP (Diphtheria, Tetanus, Pertussis) Vaccine

-The DTaP booster is one of the most common vaccines given at four years old.
+The DTaP booster is one of the most common vaccines given around four years old.
 Typical side effects include:

-• Injection site reactions: Redness, swelling, or tenderness lasting 1-3 days.
+- Injection site reactions: Redness, swelling, soreness, or tenderness that may last a few days.

-• Irritability or fussiness: Temporary mood changes lasting hours to a day.
+- Irritability or fussiness: Temporary mood changes lasting hours to a day or two.

-Severe reactions such as high fever over 105°F (40.5°C), persistent crying over 3 hours, or seizures are extremely rare but require immediate medical attention.
+More serious reactions such as high fever over 105°F (40.5°C), non-stop crying for 3 hours or more, or seizures are uncommon but require immediate medical attention.

 IPV (Inactivated Polio Vaccine)

-The IPV booster is well-tolerated with minimal side effects:
+The IPV booster is usually well-tolerated with minimal side effects:

 MMR (Measles-Mumps-Rubella) Vaccine

-The MMR vaccine can cause some systemic reactions due to its live attenuated viruses:
+The MMR vaccine can cause some systemic reactions because it is a live attenuated vaccine:

 Varicella (Chickenpox) Vaccine